eddiesosera/Term-4-Group-2---Project/README.md

 ### License

 Distributed under the MIT License.
-See `LICENSE` for more information.\
+See [License](https://opensource.org/license/mit/) for more information.\

 <br/>
 <br/>